International adoption: Origin countries with limits or bans on adoption to the United States

-Controversy
+Motivations

 Adopting families in general have a variety of motivations, such as infertility, being a same-sex couple or single parent, and not wanting to contribute to human overpopulation.
 Some adoptions compensate for problematic attitudes or practices in the source country, such as abandonment of girls and children with disabilities or serious medical problems, or for economic or aesthetic reasons.

-International adoptions can have additional motivations, including reducing the chance that a biological family member will later challenge the adoption or interfere in the child's life, rescuing a child from a life of poverty (seen by some as patronizing or neo-colonialist), and "saving" a child in the religious sense of converting them to the family's religion.
+International adoptions can have additional motivations, including reducing the chance that a biological family member will later challenge the adoption or interfere in the child's life, rescuing a child from a life of poverty, and "saving" a child in the religious sense of converting them to the family's religion.
 In particular, evangelical Christians have been urged to adopt internationally in addition to having large biological families.

+Controversy

+There is some controversy regarding the ethics of international adoption.
+Some argue that international adoption is now more about providing first-world parents with children rather than finding safe homes for those who are impoverished or displaced.
+Others say that while international adoption may be beneficial, abandoned children should be able to be taken back by their previous families and advise governments to provide small monetary incentives to families who are willing to do so.

 Culture and ethnicity

-International adoption generates additional controversy where the children will be raised in a different culture or religion than they were born into, or by parents of a different ethnicity, especially where this will be visually apparent to others in the society (which may subject the child to stigmatization or discrimination).
+International adoption generates additional controversy when the children will be raised in a different culture or religion than they were born into, or by parents of a different ethnicity.
+This is especially problematic where it is visually apparent to others in the society and can lead to stigmatization or discrimination.

 Ethical violations and exploitation

-Abuses which impact international adoption include representing a child as an orphan when parents are still alive, representing an orphan child as without family when there are extended family members willing to adopt, representing a child as more impoverished than they actually are, falsely representing a child as having no siblings they would be leaving behind, representing to biological parents that a permanent adoption is actually a program to temporarily send their children to a developed country for educational opportunity, and not disclosing that biological parents were (probably illegally) paid to relinquish custody of their children.
+Ethical dilemmas surrounding international adoption typically arise from falsely representing a child as an orphan when parents are still alive, as without family when extended family members are willing to adopt, as more impoverished than they actually are, or as having no siblings they would be leaving behind.
+Another problem is agencies incorrectly misrepresenting permanent adoption as a program to temporarily send children to a developed country for educational opportunities to biological parents or paying them to relinquish custody of their children.

-Considering adoption in the crude terms of a market, the global demand to adopt infants is higher than the naturally available supply; most children available for adoption are of school age.
-This mismatch encourages international adoption as domestic supply is exhausted, but also creates financial incentives to identify more young children for adoption, especially in developing countries and those with high levels of societal corruption or poor law enforcement.
+The global demand to adopt infants is higher than the number of infants available for adoption.
+This encourages international adoption and creates financial incentives to identify more young children for adoption, especially in developing countries and those with high levels of societal corruption or poor law enforcement.

 Certain aspects of international adoption make it easier for agencies and child recruiters to commit adoption fraud, including distance, language barriers, difficulty enforcing laws across international boundaries, and adoption agency contracts disclaiming responsibility for incorrect biographical details.